Bunkai9448/digipet_PSP/RE_Guide.md

 ![System Messages example](https://imgur.com/7jnmTTi.png)

+Before going into this step, you should know that:
+*sceImposeSetLanguageMode* is what opens when you press the PSP button, *savedatainitstart* is the save/load module, and *dialoginitstart* is generic messages that open using the system overlay.

 - Depuracion > desensamblador (ctrl+D), see image a00_openDebug

 - Go to the left panel and select Func(tions), see image a01_FuncPanel